 Notwithstanding the relationship between subsequent and initial average incremental costs, we need to determine whether the new prices are subsidy free.
 These prices are subsidy free when the subsequent average incremental costs are less than the initial average incremental costs.
 Why?
 The new prices are greater than the old prices; therefore, the new prices must be greater than the subsequent average incremental costs.
-Perhaps not as clearly, the new prices also are subsidy free when the subsequent average incremental costs are greater than the initial average incremental costs.
-Although these particular costs have increased, it still is true that any prices set equal to these costs would earn only enough revenues to cover the monopolist's service-specific fixed and variable costs.
+Perhaps not as clearly, the new prices also are subsidy free when the subsequent average incremental costs are greater than the initial average incremental costs would earn only enough revenues to cover the monopolist's service-specific fixed and variable costs.
 Because the new prices also support the recovery of the monopolist's common costs, these new prices must be greater than the average incremental costs after the price increases, even when the percentage decreases in the quantities sold of these services exceed the percentage decreases in the incremental costs of these services.